w3c/geolocation/README.md

 - `.watchPosition(successCallback, [errorCallback, options])` - Watch a position and get notified of any changes.
 - `.clearWatch(someId)` - allows you to stop watching for location changes.

+No location information is made available through this API without the user's permission
 ### .getCurrentPosition() method

 Request the user's current location.
 If the user allows it, you will get back a position object.